AnkityadavIITR/backend-blogsman/README.md

 # backend-blogsman
 Welcome to the MERNs Blogging Platform, a full-stack web application that allows users to create, share, and explore blogs with authentication.
-This project is built using the MERN stack (MongoDB, Express, React, Node.js, and Redux) to provide a seamless and responsive blogging experience.
+This project is built using the MERN stack (MongoDB, Express, React, Node.js) to provide a seamless and responsive blogging experience.

 # Features
 User Authentication: Secure user registration and login functionality with encrypted passwords.